kkiesling/ans-python-workshop/_episodes/10-shielding.md

 {:.callout}

 Next we initialize a few variables: `phi_0`, `mu`, and `x`.
-These represent the initial flux, attenuation coefficient of lead, and the lead shield thicknes respectiely.
+These represent the initial flux, attenuation coefficient of lead, and the lead shield thickness respectiely.
 Finally, we perform the calculation for the uncollided flux according to the model above and display the result on screen.